Gyakobo/Recognizing_context_free_languages_with_a_PDA/README.md

 The following project should define a PDA that in its turn would recognize a specific context-free language.

 ## Let's have a look at Language A
-* A, in simple terms, is a language that defines all arithmetic floating point numbers and valid operations on said decimal or whole numbers.
+* A, in simple terms, is a language that defines all necessary arithmetic floating point numbers and valid operations on said decimal or whole numbers.

 * A select string of language A is of the form:
 $$